ondras12345/vetrnik/hardware/README.md

     The 3.3V voltage regulator is switch mode, 5V regulator is linear.
 - vetrnik-relays
-  - This is just a simple board with 3 relays that can be used to switch 230V devices like the coil of the contactor used to short the wind turbine output, and a circulator pump.
+  - This is just a simple board with 3 relays that can be used to switch 230V devices like the coil of the contactor used to disconnect the wind turbine output, and a circulator pump.

 ## Wind turbine